agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 .. note::
    Type-based termination checking is based on a master's thesis described in :ref:`[1]<type-based-termination-checking-references>`.

-Sometimes the default termination checker in Agda may seem too weak.
+Sometimes :ref:`the syntax-based termination checker <termination-checking>` in Agda may seem too weak.
 Let's explore this in the context of defining a finitely-branching tree:

 ::